MicrosoftDocs/azure-devops-docs/docs/organizations/security/permissions.md

    Delete Lab Locations
    :::column-end:::
    :::column span="1":::
    Can delete the locations for Lab Management resources, which include collection host groups, collection library shares, project host groups, and project library shares.
-To delete a location, you must have the <strong>Delete Lab Location</strong> permission for that location.
+To delete a location, you must have the **Delete Lab Location** permission for that location.

    :::column-end:::
 :::row-end:::